guyuedaxian/NDP-DMP-with-NN/README.md

 ## Acknowledgements <a name="acknowledgenment"></a>
 In this project, we use some open-source code.
 The source code of NDPs approach (Neural Dynamic Policies for End-to-End Sensorimotor Learning) is from: https://github.com/shikharbahl/neural-dynamic-policies/.
-We also use source code of the Deep Encoder-Decoder Networks approach, which comes from: https://github.com/abr-ijs/imednet.
-Also, some third-party source code comes from: https://github.com/abr-ijs/digit_generator.
+We also use open-source code of the Deep Encoder-Decoder Networks approach, which comes from: https://github.com/abr-ijs/imednet.
+Also, some third-party open-source code comes from: https://github.com/abr-ijs/digit_generator.

 ## References